Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * A stub has no logic, and only returns what you tell it to return
 * A mock has expectations about the way it should be called, and a test should fail if it’s not called that way.
 Mocks are used to test interactions between objects.
 * A fake doesn’t use a mocking framework: it’s a lightweight implementation of an API that behaves like the real implementation, but isn't suitable for production.

+### Why unit tests ?
+[PP-Chapt34]
+- build trust in your code
+- build regression tests, helpful for later refactoring
+- show examples of how to use your code
+- explicitely details the code behaviour on corner cases

 ## Code review > TDD [CRoTDD]
 * TDD: automated, easy to follow, autonomously done